Skyranger 30: Current operators

 The German Army ordered 19 systems on GTK Boxer vehicles for €595 million in February 2024 and 30 more are planned.
 They will be armed with Stinger missiles.
 The first 19 systems package includes a test vehicle, followed by 18 production vehicles.
 The variant of the German Army will carry 9 SADM missiles.

 The test vehicle was delivered to the German Army in February 2025.

+The production of the first order takes place in Switzerland; the future orders are expected to be produced in Neuss (Germany).